lekker-taker/chatterbox/README.md

 * Grape API definitions in **app/controllers/api**
 * In-memory themes model in **app/models**
 * Service objects in **app/services**

-*As it's not a real app for simplicity there's no background processing and RDBMS storage.*
+*As it's not a real app yet so for simplicity there's no background processing and RDBMS storage.*

 ### Database creation \ initialization
 Sample data contained in repo at /db/data.
 Themes & categories are loaded on app boot to AR like `Theme` class.
 And persisted in class variables.
 Reviews data persisted in `Elastic`.
-It could be populated either from same sample dataset via rake task:
+It could be populated either via rake task:

 `rails db:reset`

 or uploaded via the API:

 `curl -F 'reviews=@./db/data/reviews.json' http://185-3-92-120.nip.io/api/review`

 ### Deployment instructions